paolodelfino/llm-from-scratch/README.md

 <|endoftext|>
 ```

-## Supervised Fine-tuning Example
+## Supervised Fine-tuning

-We fine-tuned the Qwen2.5-Math-1.5B model on the gsm8k dataset using Supervised Fine-Tuning (SFT).
+I fine-tuned the Qwen2.5-Math-1.5B model on the gsm8k dataset using Supervised Fine-Tuning (SFT).
 The results are as follows:

 * **Zero-shot accuracy:** Increased from 1.56% to 62.9%.
 * **Output format compliance:** Increased from 18.9% to 100%.